afroisalreadyinu/stashpy/README.md

 used to process a logline with a parsing specification:

 * `process_to_dict(self, to_dict_spec, logline)`: Processes a list of
-  to dictionary parsing specifications, and returns result.
+  to-dictionary parsing specifications, and returns result.

 * `process_to_format(self, to_format_spec, logline)`: Processes a list
-  of to format parsing specifications, and returns result.
+  of to-format parsing specifications, and returns result.

 Here is a sample test:

 ```python
 import unittest